chris-marsh/pureline/README.md

   * The "DejaVu Sans Mono for Powerline" font seems to be one of the better fonts for Unicode support.

-* You may need to use `uxterm`, the XTerm with unicode support, in place of `xterm` if the Unicode characters are not correctly rendered.
+* Almost all current terminals have the unicode support needed by PureLine.
+If you have used PowerLine fonts before, then you already know if Pureline will be supported in your terminal.
+But if you do have issues with any of the symbols, try testing a different terminal, eg, `uxterm` in place of `xterm`.

 ## Install